tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 why do python programmers wear glasses?
-Because they can't C. 🤖
+⚡ AI Joke of the Day: 🤖 Why do programmers prefer using the dark mode?
+Because light attracts bugs. 🤖

 ---